 If You Experience Symptoms of COVID-19

-- Call your physician or the Florida Department of Health (866-779-6121—open 24/7) for instructions.
+- Call your provider or the Florida Department of Health (866-779-6121—open 24/7) for instructions.
 To limit potential exposure to other patients, do not go to your doctor’s office without calling first.

-- If you are instructed to go to a doctor’s office or emergency department, notify the front desk staff of your symptoms immediately upon arrival so they can isolate you.
+- If you are instructed to go to a doctor’s office or emergency department, notify the front desk staff of your symptoms before arrival so they can isolate you.

 - Tell your health care provider about any recent travel or contact with people who have traveled to high-risk areas and/or if you have been exposed to someone who tested positive for COVID-19.